SDcodehub/SDcodehub.github.io/LLM_INSTRUCTIONS.md

 ## General Rules

+- Make minimum changes to the original content, only adapt it to the blog style
 - **Be technical, no analogies:** Avoid real-life analogies; state facts, reasons, and data.
 - **Preserve existing style:** Do not reflow/reformat unrelated lines.
 Keep current indentation and spacing.
 - **Headings:** Prefer `####` .
 Avoid `#` top-level.